zicongleoqu/movie-rating-project-fullstack-backend/README.md

 Deployed on local machine using Kubernetes Minikube.

-Update: Stopped the instance because my free tier instance has reached the limit 😢 (Let me know if you want to try it, I can quickly open it :)👍)
+Update: Stopped the instance because my free tier instance has reached the limit

 Deployed on AWS ECS using EC2 instance.
 Accessible at http://ec2-52-15-60-189.us-east-2.compute.amazonaws.com/
 - Try this URL to see the list of movies: http://ec2-52-15-60-189.us-east-2.compute.amazonaws.com/api/v1/movies